 They target people who crave a wild, resilient, and outdoorsy lifestyle.

-A good example of a rugged brand is Patagonia.
+Patagonia is a good example of a rugged brand.
 With a focus on outdoor apparel and gear, Patagonia appeals to adventure enthusiasts and nature lovers.

 Here is a quick summary of Jennifer Aaker’s 5 dimensions of brand personality: